 How to make Swiss meringue buttercream:

-Step 1.
-Make Swiss Meringue
+1. Make Swiss Meringue

-Step 2.
-Add butter
+2. Add Butter

-It’s important to use room temperature butter.
+It’s important to use room-temperature butter.
 When you push a finger into it, the butter should dent with some resistance.

 - Too soft butter will cause soupy frosting.